GeniXira/SQL_Challenge-1/README.md

 - [Entity Relationship Diagram](#entity-relationship-diagram)
 - [Question and Solution](#question-and-solution)

- All the information for this case study was obtained from the following source: [link]: [here](https://8weeksqlchallenge.com/case-study-1/).
+ All the information for this case study was obtained from :👉[here](https://8weeksqlchallenge.com/case-study-1/).

 ***